conflict | Christina Felschen

 published on the NUDGED blog, March 14, 2020 >>

-A small US company is selling an app that might end our ability to walk down the street anonymously.
-Among its clients: authoritarian states and US immigration enforcement.
-Jacinta Gonzalez, an organizer with the NGO Mijente, talked with us about why this puts the 11 million undocumented people in the United States at an even higher risk for deportation.
+A small US company sells an app that could end our ability to walk down the street anonymously.
+Its clients include authoritarian states and US immigration authorities.
+Jacinta Gonzalez, an organizer with the NGO Mijente, spoke with us about why this puts the 11 million undocumented people in the United States at even greater risk of deportation.

 “It was the perfect storm”